amirn003/amirn003/README.md

 ## 💡 About Me

-I'm Amir Naar, a Freelance Developer with a background in Bioinformatics.
+I'm a Freelance Developer with a background in Bioinformatics.
 I’ve got 7+ years of experience managing large-scale datasets, mostly through genome sequencing, and have worked with leading institutions like Gustave Roussy, specializing in cancer treatment.

 - 🎓 Studying the ancient art of programming at the University of Bordeaux (au Labri)
 - 🚀 Always exploring new technologies and frameworks.
 Current crush: Django ~~Ruby-on-Rails~~